Music Video Competition

 Music videos will be judged based on the following criteria:

-Editing: This includes the technical aspects of the AMV, including technical execution of special effects, cutting, fading and pacing of the images to the music.
+Editing (How it’s put together): This includes the technical aspects of the AMV, including technical execution of special effects, cutting, fading, and pacing of the images to the music.
 (35% of the objective mark)

-Cinematography: This includes the overall quality of the AMV visual and audio components.
+Cinematography (How it looks): This includes the overall quality of the AMV visual and audio components.
 This also includes how special effects enhance or detract from the video.
+Choice of images and placement to the soundtrack also play a role.
 (25% of the objective mark)

-Artistic Vision: This is an assessment of the boldness and clarity of the editor’s vision or theme.
+Artistic Vision (Was there a message or theme?): This is an assessment of the boldness and clarity of the editor’s vision or theme.
 It also includes the mood and atmosphere created by the audio and visual selections and the visceral impact it has on the audience, good or bad.
 (20% of the objective mark)

-Judges’ Impression: This is the most subjective of the criteria - how well the judges like the video.
+Judges’ Choice: This is the most subjective of the criteria - how well the judges like the video.
 (Not included in the objective mark)

 Each Category has its own award for Excellence, and may be awarded to an AMV from any category except for Exception.